-Dedication’s high status comes thanks to the closing song of Record Breakers, a BBC children’s programme of the era, itself dedicated to witnessing world records.
-A weekly broadcast cataloguing bids for supremacy in every conceivable area must say something about the Britain’s flagging self-esteem at the time.
+The pat response comes from the closing song of Record Breakers, a BBC children’s programme itself wholly dedicated to witnessing world records.
+A weekly broadcast cataloguing bids for global supremacy in every conceivable area must say something about the Britain’s flagging self-esteem at the time.

 The show’s late host, the multitalented entertainer Roy Castle, sang from experience, having been the fastest tap-dancer (24 taps/s), longest aeroplane wing walker (3 hours, 23 minutes) and player of 43 different musical instruments in four minutes.
 This gave the closing refrain extra gravitas.

-From the show flowed millions of impromptu rival record attempts by its viewers, including one spirited bid for the distance record for cherry stone spitting.
+From the show flowed millions of impromptu rival record attempts by its half-pint viewers, including one spirited bid for the distance record for cherry stone spitting.
 The secret is, we learned, to maximise muzzle velocity by forming a barrel with your tongue.
-Alas, even armed with this valuable knowledge dedication was not enough to come close to the record, which now stands at an astonishing 28.5m.
+Alas, even armed with this valuable knowledge dedication was not enough to come close to the record, which now stands at a colossal 28.5m.

 Other featured records, however, seemed to go completely against the dedication theory, relying entirely on chance, like being tall.
 Here it was clear no amount of dedication could change our place in the world rankings.
 In another case we were told Donna Griffiths started sneezing in 1981, at the age of 12, and continued for two-and-a-half years, clocking up a million sneezes.
 Chronic disease seemed like a foul play at the time, but less so now.

-But, still, despite a few questionable examples, it does seem dedication — a posh word for persistence — is required for success in every case requiring skill or physical training.
-We need to repeat things many times to improve on our innate abilities, often dramatically, allowing some of us to become astonishing musicians, footballers, bricklayers, programmers, teachers, dancers, runners, cobblers, artists, cooks, students and world-conquering cherry stone spitters.
+Despite a few questionable examples, it does seem dedication — a posh word for persistence — is required for success in every case requiring skill or physical training.
+We need to repeat things many times to improve on our innate abilities, often dramatically, allowing some of us to become unbelievably good musicians, footballers, bricklayers, programmers, teachers, dancers, runners, cobblers, artists, cooks, students and cherry stone spitters.

-This capacity to get hooked on practising can create a domino effect which can take us from beginner to expert with minimal effort.
+This capacity to get hooked on practising and learning can create a domino effect which can take us from beginner to expert with minimal effort.
 Allowing ourselves to get carried away like this is fun and, potentially, a free ride to success.
-Taking it to extremes can have extreme payoffs, like Jimi Hendrix who kept a guitar slung round his neck in the bathroom.
-Who cares if it scuffs the wallpaper if it pays off like that?
+Taking it to extremes can have extreme payoffs, like Jimi Hendrix who kept a guitar slung round his neck even in the bathroom.
+Who cares if it scuffs the wallpaper?

-We might find it hard to carry on once in awhile if we do not get the kick of reward we once did.
-Here we might need to use some willpower, ingenuity and “dedication” to find a way to get the process of reward going again.
-A break might help.
-But, so long as we can find new ways to get hooked again, perhaps by focussing on a different kind of reward or finding a new, related activity, the process of improvement can restart where we left off.
+We might sometimes find the rewards fade.
+So we might need to use some willpower, ingenuity and “dedication” to find a way to get the process going again.
+A break can help.
+But, so long as we can find new ways to get hooked again, perhaps by focusing on a different kind of reward or finding a new, related activity, the process of improvement can restart where we left off.

 We do not like to make unwise choices and like it even less if someone else points it out.
-Who is to say a daily golf or cherry stone spitting session is not the way to inner peace or world record triumph?
-Horses for courses.
-History is full of stories of people told they were wasting their time, only later to demonstrate they were not.
-Our judgement and autonomy is important and we are right to defending our right to chose.
+And history is full of stories of people told they had made a mistake only later to show otherwise.
+Our autonomy is important and we are right to defend our right to chose.

-Dysfunctional golf addictions are, thankfully, rare, being linked to erratic clothing choices.
-But overcommitments to gambling, eating, smoking and sex are known to have negative effects on our bank accounts, health and relationships.
-Regularly taking psychoactives like alcohol, opiates and cocaine can start to hog our resources without us realising.
-Social media too can arguably take more than it gives back.
+Dysfunctional golf addictions occur.
+But it is more common to make over-commitments to gambling, eating and smoking.
+Regularly taking psychoactives like alcohol, opiates and cocaine can also start to hog our resources without us realising.
+Social media too can arguably take more from us than it returns.

-Tragically Roy Castle, the host of Record Breakers, died at just 62 in 1994 of lung cancer.
-He believed it was the result of working the smoke-filled pubs and clubs of his heyday.
-So a dedicated entertainer may have fallen victim to an addiction seen then as a benign social custom and now harmful.
-Our outlook changes.
+Tragically Roy Castle, the host of Record Breakers, died at just 62 in 1994 of lung cancer, despite being a non-smoker.
+He himself believed it was the result of working the smoke-filled pubs and clubs of his heyday.
+So a dedicated entertainer may have fallen victim to an addiction seen then as a benign social custom.

 Castle worked on the show up to the end, inspiring the British smoking ban and leaving behind a foundation dedicated to finding a cure for lung cancer.
-His onstage ebullience suggest that, as well as singing the praises of dedication, he was also well aware of the benefits of enjoying the process.
+His onstage ebullience suggest that, as well as singing the praises of dedication, he enjoyed the rewards.
+Our passion for repetition has two sides. ■